-KBC is a pioneer and one of the largest players in Belgium in Responsible Investing (RI) for 30 years.
+KBC is a pioneer and one of the largest players in Belgium in Responsible Investing (RI) for over 30 years.
 We want to give our clients the opportunity to invest in companies and countries that recognise their social and environmental responsibility.
-This allows us to jointly contribute to a more sustainable society and to help limit the adverse impact that businesses have on society.
+This allows us to jointly contribute to a more sustainable society and to help limit the adverse impact that businesses have on society

 KBC as pioneer since 1992